-Prince William & Duchess Kate Arrive At 2019 BAFTAS In Style [Pictures]
+Prince William & Duchess Kate Arrive At 2019 BAFTAS In Style

 The top featured ruching in a diagonal pattern across her bust, and was tightly fitted around her waist to accentuate her slim figure.
 With the tulle skirt, the dress seemed to fan out with each step, revealing that she was wearing sequined slippers underneath.

-She accessorized with a bracelet featuring layers of diamonds, a pair of diamond and pearl drop earrings that once belonged to her late mother-in-law Princess Diana, and carried a small white clutch purse in her hand.
+She accessorized with a bracelet featuring layers of diamonds, a pair of diamond and pearl drop earrings that once belonged to her late mother-in-law, Princess Diana, and carried a small white clutch purse in her hand.

 The Duke and Duchess of Cambridge arrive for tonight’s @BAFTA Awards ceremony #EEBAFTAs pic.twitter.com/lfpSk9rE4e